uramoon/uramoon.github.io/_members/wspark.md

 order: 7

 teaser: >
-  I am interested in RL, especially Game AI.
+  I'm interested in RL, especially Game AI.
 I enjoy implementing the game as an RL environment and clearing it with AI.

 profile:
   name: Wooseong Park